The Bible is More Reliable than the Law of Thermodynamics

 canstockphoto17768345

-Ross’s discovery continued.
-He had been bothered since he was 10 years old regarding what he calls the “fossil record enigma”.
-The enigma is that before humans appear, there is extensive extinction and speciation (new life forms appearing and old life forms disappearing); but after humans appear there is only extinction, but no significant speciation.
+Ross’s discoveries continued.
+He had been bothered since he was 10 years old regarding what he calls the “fossil record enigma”: Before humans appear in the historical record, extensive extinction and speciation occur (new life forms appearing and old life forms disappearing); but after humans appear we observe only extinction, but no significant speciation.

 “[W]hen you take away [the teeming creatures’] breath, they die and return to dust.
 When you send your Spirit, they are created, and you renew the face of the earth.”
 (Psalm 104:29-30)

-God replaces life forms that go extinct with new life forms better adapted to a changing Earth and Sun.
-According to Hugh Ross, we should expect to see some life forms die out and others appear in keeping with the laws of thermodynamics and electromagnetism.
-The laws of physics guarantee that new life forms are necessary over time.
+According to Hugh Ross, we should expect to see some life forms die out and others appear in keeping with the laws of physics.
+The laws of physics require that new life forms are necessary over time as conditions on the earth change.

-The “faint sun paradox” explains why that is necessary.
-When the Sun is very young, it loses mass.
-It was about 17% more massive at one time than it is today.
-The luminosity of a star goes up to the fourth power of its mass.
-During the early part of the Sun’s history, it would dim considerably.
-Over the course of time it dimmed by 15%; then it brightened by 15%.
 Life can only tolerate a 1% change in the Sun’s luminosity.
-God had to create just the right life forms at just the right times to pull greenhouse gases out of the atmosphere or release them to the atmosphere; and by controlling the atmosphere by the different life forms that were created, God could keep the surface temperature at the ideal level for life.
+Ross now believes that God had to create just the right life forms at just the right times to pull greenhouse gases out of the atmosphere or release them to the atmosphere.
+Ross now believes that, God controlled the atmosphere by the introduction different life forms in order to keep the surface temperature of the earth at the ideal level for life.

 Thinking on a Rock Cliff (Fraley) - Copy